Colour Therapy & Light Therapy

 What is Colour Therapy

 Also known as Chromotherapy or “Colorology”, this is a holistic technique which is believed to help rebalance the body, (emotionally, mentally, physically and spiritually).
 It works by applying colour and light to specific areas on the body.
-For many years colour therapy has been used to help the health of humans, and over recent years the use and effect of colours to help animals has been gaining popularity.
+For many years colour therapy has been used to help the health of humans, (have you ever considered the difference the colour of walls makes to your mood or anyone you know?).
+Over recent years the use and effect of colours to help animals has been gaining popularity.

 Different colours have different effects on the animal - which colour is down to the specific animal and its specific needs, including: